deanblackborough/godot-platformer/README.md

 # Issues
 - States which don't support the weapon being drawn should sheave it
+- Project structure is all over the place

 ## To do
 Everything to get it equal to the [Game Maker Platformer](https://github.com/deanblackborough/gm-platformer) project and much more